Getting attention for your business is 100x easier today than it was several decades ago.

 Link building is another critical aspect of building a successful SEO strategy.

 According to SEO experts at Loganix, “Link building refers to the process of creating links back to your website on other sites.
-Link quality and relevance is a major factor in the Domain Authority (DA) of your site.”
+Link quality and relevance is a major factors in the Domain Authority (DA) of your site.”

 Having low authority can hurt your credibility, or prevent you from ranking on search engines at all.
+So use online services to collect and analyze data for your link-building campaigns, such as Serpstat, to immediately weed out low-quality sites.

 But rather than going around and asking sites to link to your page, you focus on creating high-quality content that’s worth linking to.